Dorothy Miell

-Dorothy Evelyn Miell OBE FRSE is a professor of Social Psychology, and since March 2010 has been Head of the College of Arts, Humanities and Social Sciences, and Vice-Principal, at the University of Edinburgh.
+Dorothy Evelyn Miell OBE FRSE is a professor of Social Psychology.
+Since March 2010, she has been Head of the College of Arts, Humanities and Social Sciences, and Vice-Principal, at the University of Edinburgh.
 Before moving to Edinburgh, she was Dean of Social Sciences at the Open University.
-Her research focuses on collaboration and communication patterns, recently in the context of creative endeavours.
+Her research focuses on collaboration and communication patterns, recently in the context of creative endeavors.